joindin/joindin-web2/README.md

 1. Enjoy the site!

-1. Set up MongoDB: instructions can be found at http://docs.mongodb.org/manual/installation/
+1. Set up Redis: instructions can be found at http://redis.io/topics/quickstart but to be honest, your favourite package manager should be good enough

 1. Enjoy the site!